Kolapo-code/AirBnB_clone/README.md

 EOF  help  quit
 (hbnb)
 $
-All tests should also pass in non-interactive mode: $ echo "python3 -m unittest discover tests" | bash
+All tests should also pass in non-interactive mode: $ echo "python3 -m unittest discover tests" | bash"